 - 6 basil leaves

-Add all the ingredients to a shaker with ice and shake.
+Add the Calvados, apple cider, sage simple syrup, lemon juice and basil leaves to a shaker with ice and shake.

 Garnish with 2 fresh sage leaves.
 If possible, clip to either side of the glass using miniature clothespins or a pick.

 *Sage simple syrup: Heat 1 cup sugar and 1 cup water together over medium-low heat, stirring often, until dissolved.
 Allow to cool.
 Transfer to an airtight container, add 8 fresh sage leaves, cut in half, and steep overnight.
 Remove in the morning.